nwalberts/react-google-charts-example/README.md

 This is a app for purpose of learning [React Google Charts](https://github.com/RakanNimer/react-google-charts)

-Note that this is just a wrapper around the main library, [Google Charts](https://developers.google.com/chart/).
+Note that this is a wrapper library around the base JavaScript library, [Google Charts](https://developers.google.com/chart/).
 You'll find a lot more information there as to how you can further customize your charts and visuals.
 In fact, in order to get the most from this library, its okay idea to go through the brief tutorial on the Google Charts website first.
 You'll likely be referring to it often.

 This is using a React-Rails webpacker boilerplate w/ Postgress.
 Setup commands